yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/clistctrl-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Jeśli to się powiedzie, wskaźnik `CEdit` do obiektu, który jest używany do edytowania tekstu elementu; w przeciwnym razie wartość null.
+Jeśli to się powiedzie, wskaźnik do obiektu `CEdit`, który jest używany do edytowania tekstu elementu; w przeciwnym razie wartość NULL.

 ### <a name="remarks"></a>Uwagi